-Covered Supplies Acetone reagent strips Drawing-up devices for visually impaired Acetone reagent tablets Equipment for use of the pump Alcohol or peroxide by the pint Glucose acetone reagent strips Alcohol wipes Glucose reagent strips All insulin preparations Glucose reagent tape Automatic blood lance kit Injection aides Blood glucose kit Injector (busher) automatic Blood glucose strips (test or reagent) Insulin cartridge delivery Blood glucose monitor and strips Insulin infusion devices Cartridges for the visually impaired Insulin pump Diabetes data management systems Lancets Disposable insulin and pen cartridges
+Terre wing nee.
+Covered Supplies Acetone reagent strips Drawing-up devices for visually impaired Acetone reagent tablets Equipment for use of the pump Alcohol or peroxide by the pint Glucose acetone reagent strips Alcohol wipes Glucose reagent strips All insulin preparations Glucose reagent tape Automatic blood lance kit Injection aides Blood glucose kit Injector (Busher) automatic Blood glucose strips (test or reagent) Insulin cartridge delivery Blood glucose monitor and strips Insulin infusion devices Cartridges for the visually impaired Insulin pump Diabetes data management systems Lancets Disposable insulin and pen cartridges

 Diabetes self-management and education.
-Outpatient self-management training for the treatment of insulin-dependent diabetes, insulin-using diabetes, gestational diabetes, and non-
+Outpatient self-management training for the treatment of insulin-dependent diabetes, insulin-using diabetes, gestational diabetes, and non-insulin-using diabetes.
+"Outpatient self-management training" includes, but is not limited to, education and medical nutrition therapy.

-- insulin-using diabetes.
-"Outpatient self-management training" includes, but is not limited to, education and medical nutrition therapy. - Upon initial diagnosis, the Medical Benefit Plan will cover up to ten hours of medically necessary self-management training for the care and treatment of diabetes.
+Upon initial diagnosis, the Medical Benefit Plan will cover up to ten hours of medically necessary self-management training for the care and treatment of diabetes.
 Such training includes, but is not limited to, counseling in nutrition and proper use of equipment and supplies for diabetes.
 An additional four hours of training will be covered for any subsequent diagnosis that results in a significant change in an individual's symptoms or condition, which requires modification of the individual's program of self-management of diabetes.
-An additional four hours of medically necessary training and education will also be covered for newly developed techniques and treatment of diabetes. - Diabetes self-management training shall be provided by a certified, registered or licensed healthcare professional trained in the care and management of diabetes and authorized to provide such care within the scope of his/her license. - Vision exams.
+An additional four hours of medically necessary training and education will also be covered for newly developed techniques and treatment of diabetes.

+Diabetes self-management training shall be provided by a certified, registered or licensed healthcare professional trained in the care and management of diabetes and authorized to provide such care within the scope of his/her license.

+- Vision exams.
 One vision exam, including refraction, per covered person per Calendar Year.
-The Medical Benefit Plan will pay 100% of the cost of the exam for covered persons who use an in-network Preferred ophthalmologist.
+The Medical Benefit Plan will pay 100% of the cost of the exam for covered persons who use an IN-NETWORK Preferred ophthalmologist.
 The Medical Benefit Plan will pay 100% of the cost of an in-network exam every other year for HEP-compliant covered persons. - Hearing exams.
 One exam per covered person per Calendar Year.
-Coverage includes screening to determine the medical necessity for hearing correction when performed by a physician certified as an otolaryngologist or a legally qualified audiologist holding a Certificate of Clinical Competence in Audiology from the American Speech and Hearing Association in the absence of any applicable licensing requirements. - Covered persons in a POE-G Plan or State BlueCare Prime Plus POS Plan must obtain a referral for hearing examinations. - Naturopathic physicians.
-The Medical Benefit Plan will cover services performed by a naturopathic physician for the treatment of illness or injury otherwise covered under the Medical Benefit Plan. - Covered persons in a POE-G Plan or the Prime Plus POS Plan must obtain a referral to see a naturopath. - Laboratory tests.
+Coverage includes screening to determine the medical necessity for hearing correction when performed by a physician certified as an otolaryngologist or a legally qualified audiologist holding a

+- Certificate of Clinical Competence in Audiology from the American Speech and Hearing Association in the absence of any applicable licensing requirements. - Naturopathic physicians.
+The Medical Benefit Plan will cover services performed by a naturopathic physician for the treatment of illness or injury otherwise covered under the Medical Benefit Plan. - Laboratory tests.
 Medically necessary laboratory tests will be covered in accordance with the terms and conditions of the Plan Document.
-Tests may be subject to the SITE OF SERVICE requirements, with higher COINSURANCE for using Non-Preferred and/or out-of-network providers.
+Tests may be subject to the SITE OF SERVICE requirements, with higher COINSURANCE for using Non-Preferred and/or OUT-OF-NETWORK providers.